 Don’t even think about it for a second, go and back it up NOW!

 If you were writing a book, would you make a backup of it?
 You would probably make several copies of it and keep them in separate places, RIGHT?
-Same happens here with your blog!
+The same happens here with your blog!

 There are too many stories around of people losing everything when their site got hacked or when they decided to mess around with the database or when they installed a plugin of dubious reputation or…

 Just don’t be another dot in the statistics and back your site up!

 Now you’re ready to go and try for yourself!